esotericlabs-connor/OpenKeyFlow/README.md

    # Module form (works same way)
    python -m app
    ```

+   > **Note:** Running `python app/main.py` directly will fail because it bypasses
+   > the package entry point and cannot resolve package imports.

+   > **Note:** On macOS/Linux, global keyboard hooks may require accessibility
+   > permissions or elevated privileges depending on your desktop environment.
+   > You can override the hook backend with `OPENKEYFLOW_HOOK_BACKEND=keyboard|pynput`.

 ### How to use it:
 <img width="566" height="122" alt="image" src="https://github.com/user-attachments/assets/78850a26-02e8-48ce-ae62-e8e7e212a556" />